 - Delivering the work throughout the Sprints according to the Product Owner's requirements,

-- Taking items from Product Backlog to the Sprint Backlog and committing to deliver the value during the Sprint,
+- Taking items from Product Backlog to the Sprint Backlog and committing to delivering the value during the Sprint,

 - Self-organizing in order to fulfil their tasks.

-The Stakeholder may not be directly involved in the development process, but they play key roles, and their decision can impact the Scrum team's work.
+The Stakeholders may not be directly involved in the development process, but they play key roles, and their decision can impact the Scrum team's work.
 A stakeholder can be:

 - The end-user of the product (Client)